How Bitcoin’s Technology Transcends Class Interest

-In the early days, decentralized internet money Bitcoin promised to free a grassroots movements of tech enthusiasts from the financial chains imposed on them by central bankers, central governments and centralized capital.
+In the early days, decentralized internet money Bitcoin promised to free a grassroots movements of tech enthusiasts from the financial chains imposed on them by central bankers, central governments, and centralized capital.
 Bitcoin, it was believed, when used as electronic currency, could transcend national borders and escape legal oversight — a democratic People’s Money.

-With Bitcoin, participants were able transact a digital currency in a way that did not require them trust anyone.
+With Bitcoin, participants were able to transact a digital currency in a way that did not require them to trust anyone.
 The network’s decentralized algorithms guaranteed the validity of the network’s present state.
 Mathematical algorithms successfully eliminated the need for centralized authorities such as central banks to verify transactions.

 As word spread, the excitement for Bitcoin’s potential to cut out the financial middle-men grew exponentially.
 Never before had the common man been handed a financial tool with the potential to disrupt the global economy.